-The A467 runs north south through the district, connecting the main settlements.
-It is a good quality road.
+The A4048 runs north to south through the district.
+It is a good quality road as far south as Georgetown but is of poor quality thereafter.

 The A465 runs east-west across the top of the district.
-It is scheduled to be improved to dual carriageway standard.
+The western link to Dowlais has been improved to dual carriageway standard but the eastern link still awaits improvement.

-There are no direct rail services to the area but there is a service from nearby Ebbw Vale
+There are no direct rail services to the area but there is a railway station at nearby Rhymney.

-External Linkages
+External Links